Generic TLDs’ (gTLDs’) grace periods

 When a domain expires, your website and mail service will stop functioning, and no changes can be made to the domain.

-If you do not renew the domain within this grace period, it enters a "redemption stage" for 30 days at the Registry and is put up for auction.
-Usually, domains are auctioned off successfully.
+If you do not renew the domain within this grace period, it enters a redemption stage for 30 days (sometimes more) at the Registry.
+At this stage, the domain may be auctioned off by the upstream vendors.

 As an owner, you still have an option to return the domain at this stage (if it's not auctioned off) at a redemption fee (you can contact our Support team to check what would be the exact fee for your domain) plus its regular renewal cost.
 If the domain is not recovered from redemption, it enters a PendingDelete stage at the Registry for 5 days.
 On the 6th day, the domain should be released to the public for re-registration.